-When it’s time to get out in the wild in the United States, you’ve got an astounding 62 national parks to choose from.
-But that’s just the problem: You have to choose.
-To make it easier on you, we looked across the country and selected the absolutely best national park for your circumstances — whether that’s traveling with kids or a furry friend or your fiance — or what you plan to do, be it camping or fishing.
+When it’s time to get out in the wild in the United States, you’ve got an astounding 63 national parks to choose from.
+But that’s just the problem: you have to choose.
+To make it easier on you, Matador looked across the country and selected the absolutely best national park for your circumstances — whether that’s traveling with kids or a furry friend or your fiance — or what you plan to do, be it camping or fishing.
 Some of the national parks are better known, some are less expected, but all are perfect for what you need.

 Best national park for kids: Lassen Volcanic National Park, California

 Kids love volcanoes, and there’s no better national park in the contiguous United States to explore them than Lassen.
 Little ones will learn that there are four types of volcanoes — lava domes, cinder cones, composite volcanoes, and shield volcanoes — and they can see all four within the park.
 In fact, the park’s namesake Lassen Peak is the largest plug dome volcano in the world.

 Your kids will walk next to boiling water and gurgling pools of mud, dazzled by the plumes of fumaroles heading skyward.
 They’ll see vast fields of hardened lava, and see how life is springing back slowly over time.
 It’s all probably more interesting to them than another pretty mountain view — although there are plenty of those as well, since Lassen is located where the volcanic Cascade Mountains meet the Sierra Nevada range.
 So the 150 miles of hiking trails don’t just pass by eerie calderas, but they also traverse pine forests and skirt piercingly blue alpine lakes.
 Of these, Manzanita Lake is the best for boating, and you can rent kayaks, canoes, or stand-up paddles.